Where To Stay in Nashville the First Time

 There are two cons to saying downtown:

 1. It can be expensive.
-Due to demand and constant festivals and special events, prices can skyrocket at certain times.
+At certain times, prices can skyrocket due to demand and constant festivals and special events.
 You can avoid this by staying in neighborhoods outside the downtown area.
 More on that below.

 2. The hustle, bustle, and noise.
 Downtown Nashville is a lively place.
 If you prefer a quiet, more laid-back atmosphere, you may want to consider the Gulch or Midtown.